tooploox/thanksy-client-elm/README.md

 cp .env-example .env
 ```

+hint: If `MODE` .env variable equals to `production` no [elm-monitor](https://github.com/layflags/elm-monitor) will be used.

-Start a local dev server
+Start a local dev server with:

 ```bash
 npm start